infinitymdm/.dev/content/blog/papers/charlib/operation.md

 ---
-title: 'Part 2: How it Works'
+title: 'CharLib | Part 2: How it Works'
 date: 2025-01-07T14:16:52-05:00
 categories:
     - laymanized